EDRN/PublicPortal/INSTALL.rst

 * OpenLDAP_
 * Varnish_ version 3

-NOTE: We now require Varnish 3; previously Varnish 2 was necessary.
+NOTE: We now require Varnish 3.

 Check and install these dependencies using your system provided tools (such as Pirut, Aptitude, etc.) or by building and installing from source.